 Other ideas for Science…Apologia!

 I do own many Apologia books (which I LOVE) from when my older kids were in elementary grades…We look through them and hit topics very casually for kindergarten (just cuddling on the couch and maybe trying an experiment or two).
-But they could definitely could be explored more seriously if you really want to follow a Science Curriculum!
+But these books could definitely could be explored more seriously if you really want to follow a Science Curriculum!
 We will be using them throughout the elementary and middle school years!
 My favorite Apologia Exploring Creation Books are:

 - Flying Creatures of the Fifth Day